zagui440s/personalCP/06-AI-LLMs/1-introduction-to-LLMs/1-intro-to-LMs.md

 python -m venv <name_of_venv>
 source <name_of_env>/bin/activate
 pip install --upgrade pip
-pip install torch torchvision
-pip freeze > requirements.txt
+pip3 install torch torchvision torchaudio pip freeze > requirements.txt
 ```

-Now you should have an active virtual environment with `PyTorch`.
+Now you should have an active virtual environment with `PyTorch` within it.

 ### Tensors